 Most cribs are long enough for children to sleep in up to three years old.
 However, the standard mini crib, which is about 32 inches long, may only accommodate your little one up to 2 years before they are ready for a toddler bed.

-The different mattress size will also require special sheets to fit.
+The different mattress sizes will also require special sheets to fit.
 Some cribs may come with a fitted sheet, but most of the time they are sold separately.

 If you are unhappy with the mattress pad you may also have a harder time finding a compatible alternative.
 So you may be limited to the same manufacturer.